TUM-DSE/cloud-lab/README.md

 ## Contact

+We prefer slack for all communications.
 For any further questions/comments, please contact the course organizer(s):

-- First, please ask the questions on our Slack channel.
-- If its a private question, please send it
   - [Prof. Bhatotia](https://dse.in.tum.de/bhatotia/)
   - [Emmanouil (Manos) Giortamis](https://dse.in.tum.de/manos-giortamis/)